sollecitom/software-product-development-blog/content/posts/2023/2023-09-16-DRAFT-government-design.md

 ### Classification of products and resources

 - The government should classify products and services according to the following scale, and act according to their classification:
-    - Controlled - provided by the government without any private alternative allowed.
+    - Controlled: provided by the government without any private alternative allowed.
-    - Essential - provided by the government, but private alternatives are allowed.
+    - Essential: provided by the government, but private alternatives are allowed.
-    - Encouraged - not provided by the government, but the government encourages private companies to provide these.
+    - Encouraged: not provided by the government, but the government encourages private companies to provide these.
-    - Neutral - not provided, discouraged, or encouraged by the government.
+    - Neutral: not provided, discouraged, or encouraged by the government.
 Private companies can provide these.
-    - Discouraged - not provided by the government, not outlawed, but private companies are discouraged to provide these.
+    - Discouraged: not provided by the government, not outlawed, but private companies are discouraged to provide these.
-    - Outlawed - not provided by the government, and private companies are not allowed to provide these either.
+    - Outlawed: not provided by the government, and private companies are not allowed to provide these either.

 #### Controlled

-Controlled products and services are exclusively provided by the government.
+The government exclusively provides controlled products and services.
 The rationale is that private interests would inevitably damage the interests of the collective if allowed to get near these products or services.

 Controlled products and services tend to include the most essential things, and products or services that could cause harm to society when uncontrolled.
 Some examples include: